abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Logic-gate-subsystem.md

 The system can easily operate on a perf board powered by the main power subsystem.
 The resistor in the schematic is a current regulator resistor limiting the current flow through the multiplexer will ensure a maximum current rating less than 30 mA.
 Logic gates are fundamental building blocks of digital circuits, performing logical  operations on one or more binary inputs and producing a single binary output.
 The system will not be using actual logic gates, but instead use switches and a 4 to 1 mux to explain the logic gates concept.

-The SN74LS153 is a dual 4-to-1 multiplexer, with two 4 to 1 mux intagrated.
-It is a combinational circuit that selects one of four input data lines and forwards it to a single output line based on the control inputs.
-Each multiplexer has four data inputs, two control inputs (A and B) shared together, and one output each.
-The control inputs determine which data input is routed to the output.

 The two switches in series represent an AND gate, output will be high only when both inputs are high.
 It is connected to the second input of the second multiplexer.